 Built-in Twitch integration in your sidebar makes it easy to see the channel you follow, who’s online, and receive notifications.

-How is Twitch app vs browser compared in performance?
+How is the Twitch app vs browser compared in performance?

 For streamers and creators

-The most obvious difference between the Twitch app and browser based web app is the number of features for streamers that is missing on the mobile app.
+The most apparent difference between the Twitch app and the browser-based web app is the number of features for streamers that are missing on the mobile app.

 Limited chat and stream customization features are annoying for avid streamers.
-The app lacks customized sound alerts for new subs, hosts, and raids in the chat.
+In addition, the app lacks customized sound alerts for new subs, hosts, and raids in the chat.

-Twitch web app, on the other hand, offers unlimited customization options, including the ones mentioned earlier.
+On the other hand, the Twitch web app offers unlimited customization options, including those mentioned earlier.

-While pre-roll ads are an integral part of Twitch streaming, browser ad blockers can help you block intrusive ads easily.
+While pre-roll ads are integral to Twitch streaming, browser ad blockers can help you block intrusive ads easily.

-However, with the Twitch desktop or mobile app, you don’t have the luxury to use ad blockers.
+However, with the Twitch desktop or mobile app, you don’t have the luxury of using ad blockers.
 Even more, ads on the Twitch app cannot be skipped as of now.
 So you would have to wait till the ad is completed to watch the video.